Best Cost-Sharing Rule Design for Selfish Bin Packing

-An APTAS (asymptotic polynomial time approximation scheme) was provided by de la Vega and Lueker \cite{de81}, which admits an asymptotic approximation ratio arbitrarily close to one.
+An APTAS (asymptotic polynomial time approximation scheme) was provided by Fernandez de la Vega and Lueker \cite{de81}, which admits an asymptotic approximation ratio arbitrarily close to one.

 Improving the approximation on bin packing has not yet stopped.
 There is no evidence for bin packing to rule out a polynomial time algorithm which uses at most one more bin than an optimum packing, assuming $P\not=NP$.
-There has been a lot of effort in reducing the number of extra bins used, among which the best known algorithm uses $O(\log OPT(L))$ more bins than an optimal packing, owing to the elegant work by Hoberg and Rothvoss \cite{H17}.
+There have been a lot of efforts in reducing the number of extra bins used, among which the best known algorithm uses $O(\log OPT(L))$ more bins than an optimal packing, owing to the elegant work by Hoberg and Rothvoss \cite{H17}.